MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/public-folders/cannot-delete-public-folder.md

 ---
 title: Can't delete public folder from Outlook clients
-description: Fixes an issue in which you can't delete public folder from Outlook clients because the public folder is mail-enabled.
+description: Fixes an issue in which you can't delete a public folder from Outlook clients because the public folder is mail-enabled.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm